duckwork/duckwork.github.io/readlist.md

 [^1]: Is this the correct usage of inveterate?
 The world may never know.

+# Reading now

+*A backward list of books not already on this list, hopefully with links to reviews or whatever.
+Confusing, right?*

+- *Down and Out in the Magic Kingdom* -- Cory Doctorow
+- *Space Battle Lunchtime, Volume 1: Lights, Camera, Snacktion!* -- Natalie Riess
+- *Even in Paradise* -- Elizabeth Nunez

 # My old readlist

 *So if you peer into the history of this site, you'll see I had an old